fibonacid/holeworm/README.md

 When the user approves the request, runs `wormhole send` with the requested path.
 Keeps the connection to the relay indefinitely open to receive new requests.

+The agent initializes itself with a public/private key pair to authenticate with the relay.
+The agent id is a short unique id that is linked with the client using the key pair.